justinross102/KaggleBikeShare/README.md

 # KaggleBikeShare
-Code for the Kaggle bike share competition
+This repository contains my code and submission files for the Kaggle Bike Share competition.